Fragma

-Fragma are a German vocal trance music group, originally comprising three producers.
+Fragma is a German vocal trance music group, originally comprising three producers.
 The group was successful in the early 2000s when they released several singles that charted successfully across Europe, especially the United Kingdom and Ireland, but also found some success in the United States and Australia.
 They continued to produce music until 2012 following the departure of vocalist Damae.
 After several years of hiatus, Fragma recruited a new vocalist in 2017, Tess, to front the group.

 Musical career

 Founded in 1998 by brothers Dirk and Marco Duderstadt, they produced their first single "Toca Me" with record producer Ramon Zenker.
 When it was released the following year, it topped several dance charts around the world, and reached No. 11 in the UK Singles Chart.

 In 1999, a mash-up, "Toca's Miracle" was produced by DJ Vimto, taking the music of Fragma's "Toca Me" and placing the vocals from Coco Star's 1996 song "I Need a Miracle" (written for Coco Star by Rob Davis and Victor Imbres) over the instrumental.
 Originally released on Orbit Records in Germany, "Toca's Miracle" was licensed in the UK by Positiva Records.
 It went straight to number one in the UK chart, and was popular in Australia and Ireland.
 "Toca's Miracle" was described as a "song that was never really meant to be" by Billboard's Michael Paoletta.
 An album was released in 2001; Toca, as well as two other singles; "Everytime You Need Me" (UK No. 3), which featured vocals by Maria Rubia, and "You Are Alive" (UK No. 4) with vocals by Damae.

 2002 saw the Duderstadts set up their own studio, called Evergreen-Terrace.
-The same year saw Fragma still operating with vocalist Damae, release a second album; Embrace, with hit singles such as "Say That You're Here", "Embrace Me", "Man In The Moon" and "Time And Time Again".
+The same year saw Fragma still operating with vocalist Damae, release a second album; Embrace, with hit singles such as "Say That You're Here", "Embrace Me", "Man in the Moon" and "Time and Time Again".
 During this period, Fragma parted with their UK record label Positiva and released "Say That You're Here" in December 2001 on Illustrious Records.
 The song charted at No. 25 and a hiatus on the UK chart singles chart began which lasted for several years.

+In 2003, a remix of their single "Embrace Me", was featured in the anime adaptation of Dear Boys.